ncats/translator-modules/README.md

 [Back to top](#ncats-translator-modules)

-## Special Prerequisite for Running the Translator Modules
+## Special Prerequisites for Running the Translator Modules: Utility Web Services

-This  version of the system now uses a client/server version of both identifier resolution and for the computation of Jaccard similarity.
-For this purpose, some additional subproject dependencies need to be installed.
+The current version of the NCATS Translator Modules library now outsources some of its computations to specialized utility web services, which must be visible before many of the modules will properly work.

+At this time, there are two such utility web services:

+- *Identifiers Resolution Service:* performance maps  (mostly gene) identifiers in between namespaces
+- *Jaccard Similarity Service:* manages an _in memory_ copy of ontology catalogs for Jaccard Similarity computations

+Most of the modules, when given _incomplete or incompatible identifiers_, will try to access the *Identifiers* server to resolve such identifiers; the *Functional Similarity*  and *Phenotype Similarity* modules need to access the *Jaccard* server.
+Those modules will fail to execute otherwise.

+The Translator Modules
+software accesses these utility web services using Python client libraries which have some module dependencies that should be installed.
 From the _translator-modules_ directory, you need to change directory into the respective clients and install these dependencies, aa follows:

 ```bash
 cd ncats/translator/identifiers/client